 Community Updates: Looking Forward to the Fall Semester

 This past week, American University published an updated AU Forward Health and Safety Guide for the fall semester, outlining university requirements and operational steps that will support our students and our workforce in the return to the classroom and the office.
-The guide includes updated protocols for mask wearing, testing, and space capacity, and provides details about building operations, event management, and relevant policies and directives.
+The guide includes updated protocols for mask wearing, vaccination, testing, and space capacity, and provides details about building operations, event management, and relevant policies and directives.

 We encourage all of our faculty, staff, and students to take some time to read through the AU Forward Health and Safety Guide.

 By default, all classes will take place in person.
 During the week of August 9, the Office of the Registrar will notify students if any of the classes in which they are enrolled will take place online.

 Students: If you do not receive a message from the Registrar indicating that you are enrolled in an online class, you should assume all of your classes will take place in person.
 You can also see if a class is online or Hybrid in your schedule on EagleService.

 You are expected to attend classes in person unless you are sick, you are exhibiting COVID symptoms, you have tested positive for COVID, or you have been exposed to someone who has tested positive and are waiting for the results of your own COVID test.